 Your portfolio, i.e. the work that you will spend your class time and homework time completing over the course of the two-year programme, should be a good representation of your academic journey in this subject.

 While presentation and aesthetics are obviously very important in this artistic subject, the content is equally as important.
-The examiner isn’t going to hold it against you if your drawing skills aren’t excellent but they will mark you down if you show little effort to record and annotate your thoughts.
+The examiner isn't going to hold it against you if your drawing skills aren't excellent but they will mark you down if you show little effort to record and annotate your thoughts.
 Your tutor will no doubt encourage you to illustrate your thought processes from the beginning of the course to get your sketchbook looking nice and full.

 That said, it isn't wise to use a completely new medium during your final exam.
 If you have a particular medium or tool you wish to use, then make sure that you have shown in your portfolio that you've dabbled with this prior to entering the exam.